keeliman/dify/README.md

 ## License

 This repository is available under the [Dify Open Source License](LICENSE), which is essentially Apache 2.0 with a few additional restrictions.

+## Using OLLAMA locally

+When using OLLAMA locally with Dify in a Docker environment, it's important to note that you cannot use `localhost` to call the OLLAMA APIs.
+Instead, you must use `host.docker.internal`.

+Here's why:

+- `localhost` in a Docker container refers to the container itself, not your host machine.
+- `host.docker.internal` is a special hostname that allows Docker containers to communicate with the host machine.

+Therefore, when configuring the connection to OLLAMA in Dify, make sure to use `http://host.docker.internal:11434` (or the appropriate port) as the base URL for the OLLAMA API.

+Example configuration: